-Most of our finishes involve a six or seven step process that we developed from John’s extensive experience in the repair and restoration of fine antique furniture.
-We’ve further developed our applications to use “earth friendly” products with a low VOC that we feel offers the same durability as a manufactured finished but with less of a carbon footprint.
-With the exception of painted pieces, all details such as staining, rubbing, distressing and antiquing; most of our specialty finishes, are attended to by hand.
-Spraying both our painted pieces and clear coats ensures a high quality, professional finish devoid of any brush/roll marks or bubbles.
-Each piece that we craft is special to us and we take great care to ensure that the end result is long lasting and beautiful.
+Most of our finishes involve a six or seven-step process that we developed from John’s extensive experience in repairing and restoring fine antique furniture.
+We’ve further developed our applications to use “earth-friendly” products with a low VOC that we feel offers the same durability as manufactured products but with a smaller carbon footprint.
+With the exception of painted pieces, all details such as staining, rubbing, distressing and antiquing, most of our specialty finishes, are attended to by hand.
+Spraying both our painted pieces and clear coats ensures a high-quality, professional finish devoid of any brush/roll marks or bubbles.
+Each piece that we craft is special to us, and we take great care to ensure that the end result is long-lasting and beautiful.